microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-retentionevent.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

- When configuring a retention label, the retention period can be based on when a specific type of event occurs.
-For content with a label that has event-triggered retention period, 'retentionEvent' resource type is useful.
+Represents a trigger for event-based retention labels where start of the retention period is based on when a specific type of event occurs.
 To learn more about it, see [Start retention when an event occurs](/microsoft-365/compliance/event-driven-retention).

 ## Methods